simonhq/canberradams/readme.md

 ## How it works

-The [Elders Weather](https://www.eldersweather.com.au/dam-level/act/) site provides this information, this just scrapes the page and makes the information available as a sensor in HA.
+The [Icon Water](https://www.iconwater.com.au/water-education/water-and-sewerage-system/dams/water-storage-levels.aspx) site provides this information, this just scrapes the page and makes the information available as a sensor in HA.

 As this is non time critical sensor, it does not get the information on a set time schedule, but watches a input_boolean that you